GabiTulba/Tokyo-Westerns-2018-Mixed-Cipher-Crypto-Write-up/README.md

 Total number of queries: ~280 which suffices the time constraint. <br>
 ## The code:

-The following code is the exploit described above:
+The following code is the exploit described above: <br>
 ```python
 from Crypto.Cipher import AES
 from Crypto.Util.number import long_to_bytes